devlocalhost/pylyrical/README.md

 # Issues

-If you find any issue, please copy the traceback (screenshot suggested instead), and open an issue.
+If you find any issue, please copy the traceback, and open an issue.
 Make sure you include:

 1. Your python version (python3 -V)
 2. Your distro version and name (for example debian 11) or your windows version if you're using windows